Hindering loads prompt clustered configurations that enhance stability during cargo transport by multiple Kinesin-1: Effect of ATP concentration:

-Fig. \ref{fig:all_figures}(a-d) shows the impact of ATP concentration on two and three motor ensembles.
-We analyzed the probability of $1$ motor being attached to the MT (denoted by $p_{1mot}$) and the probability of more than $1$ motor being attached to the MT (equal to $1-p_{1mot}$).
-For both two and three motor ensembles, with reducing ATP concentration, the respective $p_{1mot}$ reduces and $(1-p_{1mot})$ increases.
-Changes in load force on the cargo have no impact on these observed trends.
-A direct impact of this behavior can be observed on the variation of average velocity and run-length of multi-motor ensembles with ATP concentration.
-It is seen (\cite{bhaban2018SuppMaterial} section IV) that, with reducing ATP concentrations, the average velocity for multi-motor ensembles \textit{reduces} but the runlength \textit{increases}.
-The increase in runlength can be attributed to the fact that, even though the velocity has diminished with reducing ATP concentration, the probability of more than 1 motor remaining attached to the MT increases.
-Here, the cargo has a higher probability of remaining engaged to the MT.
-This enables the second motor (and third motor for three motor ensemble) to contribute to the cargo motion, allowing for a higher probability of the cargo being linked to the MT during the course of cargo travel.
-It enhances the overall distance covered by the multi-motor ensemble and corroborates experimental observations such as \cite{xu2012tuning}, while providing an explanation based on steady state probability distributions of the multi-motor ensembles. .
-The increase in the probability of more than one motor attached to the MT can be attributed to reduction in single motor detachment rates with ATP concentration, based on the single motor detachment model \cite{kunwar2008stepping} used for the analysis in this article.
-Our analysis predicts that for multi-motor ensembles, the probability of cargo remaining attached through more than 1 motor increases with reduced ATP concentrations contributing to increased cargo run-length.
+\paragraph*{Impact}: In a multi-motor ensemble, a higher probability of multi-motor configurations would indicate an increased contribution of the other motors in the ensemble.
+This would lead to an increased participation of $2^{nd}$ motor, $3^{rd}$ motor, and so on in the overall transport of the cargo.
+The impact of increased participation of other motors on overall transport can be seen in (\cite{bhaban2018SuppMaterial} section IV) where, with reducing ATP concentrations, the average velocity for multi-motor ensembles \textit{reduces} but the runlength \textit{increases}.
+The increase in runlength can be attributed to the fact that, even though the velocity has diminished with reducing ATP concentration, the probability of more than one motor remaining attached to the microtubule has increased.
+Here, the cargo has a higher probability of remaining engaged to the microtubule.
+This enables the second motor (and third motor for three motor ensemble) to contribute to the cargo motion, allowing for a higher probability of the cargo being linked to the microtubule during the course of cargo travel.
+It enhances the overall distance covered by the multi-motor ensemble and corroborates experimental observations such as \cite{xu2012tuning}, while providing an explanation based on steady state probability distributions of the multi-motor ensembles.
+Our analysis predicts that for multi-motor ensembles, the probability of cargo remaining attached through more than one motor increases with reduced ATP concentrations contributing to increased cargo run-length.

-\paragraph*{Effect of load force:}
+\section{Effect of load force}